Skip to main contentSkip to search

 Why the Diagnosis Wait Matters

-Many families don't realize the diagnosis bottleneck means a total wait of 7-9 years from the time a parent first raises concerns to when a child receives services.
-The OAP's 5+ year queue doesn't begin until after the diagnosis, and a diagnosis doesn't happen instantly either.
+Many families don't realize the diagnosis bottleneck can mean a combined multi-year wait from the time a parent first raises concerns to when a child receives services.
+The OAP queue (OAC FOI analysis: 5+ years on average) doesn't begin until after the diagnosis, and a diagnosis doesn't happen instantly either.

 Families who can afford private assessments ($2,000-$4,000) bypass the 12-24 month public wait.
 This creates a two-tiered system where children from higher-income families get on the OAP waitlist sooner, giving them a meaningful advantage in accessing services during the critical 0-6 developmental window.